CoupleCloud/build-api-with-amazon-api-gateway/content/3-deploy-api/_index.md

 8. [Monitor and Manage](#)

 #### Conclusion
 Your API is now deployed and accessible via the provided endpoint URL.
-You can start making real HTTP requests to your API and monitor its performance using CloudWatch.
-The next step is to ensure that your API is secure and optimized for production use.
+Start making real HTTP requests to your API and monitor its performance using CloudWatch.
+The next step is to ensure your API is secure and optimized for production use.

 {{% notice note %}}
 Remember to manage and rotate your API keys and access tokens if you are using authentication.
 Proper security practices help safeguard your API from unauthorized access and potential misuse.